 Controlling Access to Persons.
 Another related power tactic is the practice of controlling access to persons.
 A well-known factor contributing to President Nixon’s downfall was his isolation from others.
 His two senior advisers had complete control over who saw the president.
 Similar criticisms were leveled against President Reagan.

 Selective Use of Objective Criteria.
 Very few organizational questions have one correct answer; instead, decisions must be made concerning the most appropriate criteria for evaluating results.
 As such, significant power can be exercised by those who can practice selective use of objective criteria that will lead to a decision favorable to themselves.
-According to Herbert Simon, if an individual is permitted to select decision criteria, he needn’t care who actually makes the decision.
+According to Herbert Simon, if an individual is permitted to select decision criteria, they needn’t care who actually makes the decision.
 Attempts to control objective decision criteria can be seen in faculty debates in a university or college over who gets hired or promoted.
 One group tends to emphasize teaching and will attempt to set criteria for employment dealing with teacher competence, subject area, interpersonal relations, and so on.
 Another group may emphasize research and will try to set criteria related to number of publications, reputation in the field, and so on.

 Controlling the Agenda.
 One of the simplest ways to influence a decision is to ensure that it never comes up for consideration in the first place.
 There are a variety of strategies used for controlling the agenda.
 Efforts may be made to order the topics at a meeting in such a way that the undesired topic is last on the list.
 Failing this, opponents may raise a number of objections or points of information concerning the topic that cannot be easily answered, thereby tabling the topic until another day.